VectorInstitute/SSL-bootcamp/CONTRIBUTING.md

 For docstrings we use [numpy format](https://numpydoc.readthedocs.io/en/latest/format.html).

-We also use [flake8](https://flake8.pycqa.org/en/latest/) and [pylint](https://pylint.pycqa.org/en/stable/)
+We also use [ruff](https://github.com/astral-sh/ruff) for further static code analysis.
-for further static code analysis.
 The pre-commit hooks show errors which you need to fix before submitting a PR.

 Last but not the least, we use type hints in our code which is then checked using [mypy](https://mypy.readthedocs.io/en/stable/).
 Currently, mypy checks are not